GeoMxTM Digital Spatial Profiler

 Morphological context and high-plex protein or RNA expression data – now possible from just one FFPE slide.

-- Analyze up to 1000 protein or RNA targets with spatial context
+- Quantify up to 96 proteins and over 1000 RNA targets with spatial context

 - Process 10-20 slides /day